vector-engineering/covidcg/README.md

 - POSTGRES_DB
 - POSTGRES_HOST
 - POSTGRES_PORT
+- POSTGRES_MAX_CONN (the maximum number of connections for the Postgres connection pool)

 ### Flask Server

 Requirements:

 - Python3 (Python >= 3.8) with virtual environments.
 We recommend conda via. [miniconda3](https://docs.conda.io/en/latest/miniconda.html), but python3 with `virtualenv` or any other virtual environment provider should also work fine

 Install dependencies:

 ```bash